Corporate Governance

 Directors and Corporate Auditors

 SMFL operates under a structure of eight directors and six corporate auditors, of which two directors and two corporate auditors were appointed from outside SMFL.
 From the perspective of improving the transparency and soundness of management, SMFL operates an executive officer system under which the decision-making and supervisory functions are separated from the business execution functions.
-Our business is executed by 49 executive officers (including five serving concurrently as directors) appointed by the Board of Directors.
+Our business is executed by 46 executive officers (including five directors) appointed by the Board of Directors.

 Board of Directors

-As well as making decisions on important matters, the Board of Directors monitors business execution by directors and executive officers.
-It is chaired by the Chairman of SMFL in order to ensure a balanced allocation of roles with the President, who is the Chief Executive Officer of SMFL.
+As well as making decisions on important matters, the Board of Directors supervises business execution by directors and executive officers.
+It is chaired by the Chairman of the Board of SMFL in order to ensure a separation of roles with the President, who is in charge of overall business execution.

-A total of 15 meetings of the Board of Directors were held in FY2023 (including four documented resolutions in accordance with the provisions of Article 370 of the Companies Act).
+A total of 16 meetings of the Board of Directors were held in FY2024 (including five resolutions in writing in accordance with the provisions of Article 370 of the Companies Act).
 The attendance of individual directors is as follows.

 Structure for Execution of Business

-At SMFL, executive officers selected by the Board of Directors are in charge of the execution of business, and the Management Committee is the ultimate decision-making entity for business execution.
-The members of the Management Committee consist of directors who serve concurrently as executive officers as well as executive officers nominated by the President, and the members deliberate important matters of business execution.
+At SMFL, executive officers appointed by the Board of Directors are in charge of the execution of business, and the Management Committee is the highest decision making body for business execution.
+The Management Committee consists of directors who serve concurrently as executive officers and executive officers who are selected by the President to attend the Management Committee, and those members deliberate important matters of business execution.

 Conditions for Resolutions on Director Appointments

-SMFL's Articles of Incorporation stipulate that a director must be appointed by majority vote at the Shareholders' Meeting with attending shareholders representing one-third or more of eligible voting rights.
+SMFL's Articles of Incorporation stipulate that a director shall be appointed by a resolution of a majority of the voting rights of shareholders present at the Shareholders' Meeting, a quorum of whom shall be shareholders holding voting rights representing not less than one-third of the voting rights of shareholders who may exercise voting rights.

 The Articles of Incorporation also stipulate that cumulative voting shall not be used in director appointment.